-In this article, we will explore some real-world Operational Excellence Examples from top-performing organizations.
-By examining these examples, we can gain insights into how these companies have applied Operational Excellence principles to achieve exceptional results and how we can apply these strategies to our own businesses.
+In this article, we will explore some real-world Operational Excellence Examples as well as define what operational excellence is.
+By examining these examples, we can gain insights into how these companies have applied these principles to achieve exceptional results and how we can apply these strategies to our businesses.

 Table of Contents